NadzGit/HorseRaceSimulator/README.md

 First compile the java files:

 (For Part 1):
-javac Main.java
+javac StartRace.java

 (For Part 2):
-javac MainPart2.java
+javac StartRaceGUI.java

 Then run:
 (For Part 1)
-java Main.java
+java StartRace

 (For Part 2)
-java MainPart2.java
+java StartRaceGUI

 Alternatively, you can also run this from an IDEA such as Eclipse or IntelliJ